SSpyR/BL3DamageCalculator/README.md

 This is a (currently) command line python script that allows you to calculate the damage of your build

 # How to Use
+Unpack the ZIP into whatever directory you please

-Execute this script as you would any other python script, with some arguments
+Execute this script as you would any other python script, with some arguments:

 Open up a command prompt window and make sure python is installed